dotnet/jitutils/doc/diffs.md

 ## Examples of generating diffs

 The tool needs to know:
-* Which base and diff JIT or crossgen to use.
+* Which base and diff JIT and crossgen to use.
-* Which crossgen to use (if base and diff are specified as JIT, not crossgen).
 * Which assemblies to generate dasm for.
 * Where to put the generated dasm.

 These can all be specified explicitly.
 For example:

 ```
-    c:\gh\coreclr> jit-diff diff --output c:\diffs --corelib --core_root c:\gh\coreclr\bin\tests\Windows_NT.x64.checked\Tests\Core_Root --base e:\gh\coreclr2\bin\Product\Windows_NT.x64.checked --diff c:\gh\coreclr\bin\Product\Windows_NT.x64.checked
+    c:\coreclr> jit-diff diff --output c:\diffs --corelib --core_root c:\coreclr\bin\tests\Windows_NT.x64.release\Tests\Core_Root --base e:\coreclr2\bin\Product\Windows_NT.x64.checked --diff c:\coreclr\bin\Product\Windows_NT.x64.checked --crossgen c:\coreclr\bin\Product\Windows_NT.x64.release
 ```

 Explanation:
 1. `--output c:\diffs` -- specify the root directory where diffs will be placed.
 2. `--corelib` -- generate diffs using System.Private.CoreLib.dll.
-4. `--core_root` -- specify the `CORE_ROOT` directory (the "test layout").
+3. `--core_root` -- specify the `CORE_ROOT` directory (the "test layout").
 Used to specify to crossgen where the platform assemblies are.
 Also, used as the directory where framework assemblies such as System.Private.CoreLib.dll can be found for the purpose of using them to generate dasm.
-5. `--base` -- specify the directory in which a baseline crossgen can be found.
+4. `--base` -- specify the directory in which a baseline JIT can be found.
-6. `--diff` -- specify the directory in which a diff (experimental) crossgen can be found.
+5. `--diff` -- specify the directory in which a diff (experimental) JIT can be found.
+6. `--crossgen` -- specify the crossgen.exe to use.
+Note that this must match the build flavor of `--core_root`.

 You create the `CORE_ROOT` directory "layout" by running the runtest script.
 On Windows, this can be created by running the following in the dotnet/coreclr repo root.
 ```
-    c:\gh\coreclr> tests\runtest.cmd
+    c:\coreclr> tests\runtest.cmd
 ```
 or
 ```
-    c:\gh\coreclr> tests\runtest.cmd GenerateLayoutOnly
+    c:\coreclr> tests\runtest.cmd GenerateLayoutOnly
 ```
 On non-Windows, consult the test instructions [here](https://github.com/dotnet/coreclr/blob/master/Documentation/building/unix-test-instructions.md).
 Note that you can pass `--testDir=NONE` to runtest.sh to get the same effect as passing `GenerateLayoutOnly` to runtest.cmd on Windows.

-This command will generate the diffs into the specified output directory.
-It will automatically create a "tag" subdirectory (if the `--tag` switch isn't specified to override the default name), and within that tag directory will be "base" and "diff" directories, containing the diffs.
-The default tag directory looks like `dasmset_12`, with a unique number for every run of jit-diff.
+The above jit-diff command will generate both baseline and diff asm code into the specified output directory.
+It will automatically create a unique named subdirectory (if the `--tag` switch isn't specified to override the default name), and within that subdirectory will be "base" and "diff" directories, containing the diffs.
+The default subdirectory name looks like `dasmset_12`, with a unique number for every run of jit-diff.

-jit-analyze will be run to compare the generated output.
+jit-analyze will be run to compare the generated output if both baseline and diff asm are generated.

 You can also run a recursive textual comparison tool like windiff on Windows to visually compare the diffs, e.g.:
 ```
-    c:\gh\coreclr> windiff c:\diffs\dasmset_12\base c:\diffs\dasmset_12\diff
+    c:\coreclr> windiff c:\diffs\dasmset_12\base c:\diffs\dasmset_12\diff
 ```

 ## Simplified jit-diff usage: defaults